5g-empower/empower-enb-agent/README.md

     |     Cause     | | | | | | | | | | | | | | | | | | | | | | | | |
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

     Fields:

 	    RNTI
 	        16-bits Radio Network Temporary Identifier of the target UE.

 	    TARGET ENB
 	        32-bits ID of the eNB where the RNTI should be transfered to.

 	    TARGET PCI
 	        16-bits Physical Cell Identificator of the target cell.

 	    CAUSE
 	        8-bits field which identify the cause of Handover.

 Reply:

-    Operation: SUCCESS/FAIL
+    Bits 0-13: 0x05 (HANDOVER)

-     0                   1                   2                   3
+    Bits 14-15: 0x00/0x01 (SUCCESS/FAIL)

-     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
+  TLVs:

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
     |                          Source eNB                           |
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+